Zongrui-Dai/Kernel-lasso-feature-expansion/README.md

 This function is used to calculate the Z-score and max-min-scale of the dataset.
 The input dataset should be ‘data.frame’

 ## Future work
 I will keep updating the program if any improvement is needed.
-This method still needs further testing to prove whether it can improve the ability of certain<br>
-models or which model will gain the most benefits. <br>
+This method still needs further testing to prove whether it can improve the ability of certain models or which model will gain the most benefits. <br>

 ## Tips
 1.The package has been updated to CRAN.
 If the test is passed, I will put up a link here.